- Aim/Focus

 -

-Does the scheme owner ensure that the accreditation or oversight process includes a review of the performance of CABs and auditors in the field?
+Does the scheme owner require that oversight includes reviews of assurance provider performance in the field?

 Possible answers